tobiasfremming/computerVision-SelfCheckout/DELIVERY/PROBLEM2/README.md

 2. Activate venv
 3. python -m pip install -r requirements.txt
 4. You need to manually install the correct torch with the right cuda version for your pc.
 For example: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
-5. put files into a "videos" folder in the same directory as main.py
-6. python main.py
+5. python main.py --video myvideo.mp4

 #### Cuda and MacOS silicon
 The program should detect cuda and apple silicon.
 If not, make sure the correct pip drivers are installed.
 See main.py for more details